Depart-de-Sentier/Infrastructure/Hetzner-176.9.61.115/journal.md

 sudo dpkg -i typesense-server-28.0-amd64.deb
 ```

-This creates a system service file at `/etc/systemd/system/typesense-server.service` and a typesense config file at `/etc/typesense/typesense-server.ini`.
+This creates a system service file at `/etc/systemd/system/typesense-server.service` and a typesense config file at `/etc/typesense/typesense-server.ini` (with the API key needed for PyST configuration).
 It also starts the server.

 ## Vocab.sentier.dev